Building a Leadership Competency Model

 Stage Three — Categorize the data

-Although some organizations may list their competencies in three stages as shown in Chart Two, others might find it to their advantage to categorize their competency listings in a different manner.
-For example, other methods might be where the competency is demonstrated:
+Although some organizations may list their competencies in three stages as shown in Pyramid of Leadership, others might find it to their advantage to categorize their competency listings in a different manner.
+For example, other methods might include:

 - Build Committed Teams